 - Our efforts in the Supply Chain Management Transformation Project, which has been supported by the Commission and both counties since FY 2013, have produced cost reductions in excess of \$41 million in the operating and capital budgets since the inception of this program and cost avoidance savings of nearly \$37 million during the same period.
-If not for these intensive efforts in contract negotiation and cost management, additional rate increases, or service reductions, would have been necessary; - Although this budget includes four additional workyears, this is the first proposed net increase in the number of WSSC Water positions since FY 2017, and we have currently frozen the hiring of 30 positions; - Our Innovation Program has identified promising methods for locating and remediating water system leakages and extending pipe life, as well as developing new approaches to wastewater treatment that have the potential to significantly reduce processing costs while also improving our environmental stewardship efforts; and
+If not for these intensive efforts in contract negotiation and cost management, additional rate increases, or service reductions, would have been necessary; - For the first time since FY 2017, this budget includes funding for additional positions.
+After a thorough analysis of departmental work backlogs, WSSC Water is proposing two positions in Production, two positions in Customer Service and unfreezing six CIP funded positions in Engineering and Construction to meet mission-critical needs.
+Twenty-four positions remained frozen.

-• Changes made in monitoring and supervision of overtime costs have reduced these expenses by \$4.7 million since FY 2017.
+- Our Innovation Program has identified promising methods for locating and remediating water system leakages and extending pipe life, as well as developing new approaches to wastewater treatment that have the potential to significantly reduce processing costs while also improving our environmental stewardship efforts; and - Changes made in monitoring and supervision of overtime costs have reduced these expenses by \$4.7 million since FY 2017.